swellstores/swell-js/README.md

-# Storefront API Client
+# Storefront API Library

 The storefront library is a wrapper around the Swell Storefront API, which provides restricted access to store data for client-side applications.

-_You should never use your Swell Admin API keys in public contexts._
+> **Important:** The Storefront and Checkout APIs restrict what operations are available and use public keys, making them safe to use anywhere.
+As secret keys provide full access to your store's data, you should only use them server-side and access them via environment variables/secrets to prevent them from being exposed in your source code.```

 **Use cases**